ch4og/ch4og/README.md

 *   🖥️  See my CTF writeups at [ctf.ch4og.com](https://ctf.ch4og.com)
 *   🧠  I'm learning pwn, reverse and crypto.
 *   ⚡  I use arch btw
-*   🏆  Huge respect to everyone in opensource and linux world
+*   🏆  Huge respect to everyone from opensource and linux world

   ### Socials